HMET5140 – Non-parametric and alternative regression methods in statistics

 Schedule, syllabus and examination date

 The course gives an introduction to non-parametric statistics, starting with a repetition of the difference between the mean and the median and the influence of having data with a skewed distribution.
 Typical examples of such data within health economics are costs of stay or the length of stay.
 The course also covers simple non-parametric tests for comparing groups of observations.
 Methods such as the bootstrap for constructing confidence intervals in the case of skewed data is also covered.
+Alternative regression methods such as log-linear regression, gamma and negative binomial regression models will be discussed.
 Computer exercises are used throughout the course.

 - Understand the problems associated with having skewed data: